April 23, 2026

 4. Who each lender suits

-Novuna may particularly suit businesses that:
+Novuna may suit businesses that:

 5. How to apply